people are saying about Befriending Bumble Bees

 and Europe, I will recommend your book because you have described common

 What: Multi-year sampling of bumble bee population .
 Minnesota is home to eighteen bumble bee species.
 The survey will help document the ranges and abundances of our bumble bees.

-Why: Several bumble bee species appear to be in decline over the last decade.
+Why: Several bumble bee species appear to be in decline.
 Bombus affinis and Bombus terricola are rarely seen in Minnesota.
 Visit www.xerces.org/bumblebees for more information.
 Bombus fervidus and Bombus pensylvanicus also seem to be in decline.
 Multi-year surveys are needed to establish current population statuses and gague variability between years.
 Plus, chasing bees through fields of flowers is a great way to spend a summer day.

 There are two surveys.
 Twin Cities Bumble Bee Surveys focus on parks where bee surveys took place in the mid to late 1990s.
 Nyone can join experts to capture bumble bees while the bees are foraging at flower.
 Experts identify, count, mark, and release th ebees.
 Sites are surveyed during early, mid and late summer.

 Where: Currently surveys are planned for the Peace Garden in Lyndale Park, the Eloise Butler Wildflower Garden in Theoore Wirth Park, Crow Hassas Park Reserve, Kroenig Interpretive Center, Elm Creek Park, and Como Lake.

 The survey is organized by Elaine Evans.
 Elaine has an M.S. in Entomology from the U of MN and is co-author of the book, Befriending Bumble Bees.
 Elaine worked for the Xerces Society on their bumble bee conservation program and is currently working on a PhD at the U of MN.
 The survey is organized independently, springing from desire to conserve native bee populations.